(Noisebridge on do-ocracy)

 - Gitter is a hosted and open-source system. (gitter source) in principle you can run yourself if you have a trusted macOS server lying about.
 It‘s sort of like its more famous cousin Slack, apparently?
 Now you are responsible for your own security.
 Is that better?

-- Slack is a communication platform somewhat more compatible with workplace organising than other chat programs.
+- Slack is a communication platform somewhat more oriented towards workplace organising than other chat programs.
 Can be forced to support mathematics.
-But its UX is unsatisfactory (signing on is hard, and it requires people to learn how to turn on notifications, and you end up with a million Slack channels of low activity) and it is hosted by a third party with dubious enforcement of their jurisdiction’s wacky geopolitical tantrums..
+Its UX is unsatisfactory for ad hoc groups (signing on is hard, and it requires people to learn how to turn on notifications, and you end up with a million Slack channels of low activity) and it is hosted by a third party with dubiously competent enforcement of their jurisdiction’s wacky geopolitical tantrums.

 Or, dunno if it really fits here, but look at this attempt to provide the some of the features of the social network in terms of telling you not to forget birthdays, Monica the open-source personal CRM.